taylorshin/dmr/README.md

 # DMR
-Topic Models with Dirichlet-multinomial Regression (DMR)
+Topic Modeling with Dirichlet-multinomial Regression (DMR)

 The algorithm of DMR was introduced in: